yfliao90/OBLOQ/OBLOQ教程/OBLOQ quick start.md

 Now let's take a look at the result of this project.

-1. Keep all hardwares and devices power on.
+1. Keep all hardware and devices power on.
 When OBLOQ module operates normally, its LED (signal light) shows green and is always on.
 2. Login to iot.dfrobot.com.cn, enter Workshop, check if the operating device has been registered on IOT website.
 3. Send number "1" to this device.
 The LED (pin 13) on Arduino UNO will be turned on.
 Send number "2", it will be turned off.